 - Access is either from the south or from the north, according to preference.
-From both ways the departure is at an altitude of about 400 km.
+Similarly, from both ways the departure is at an altitude of about 400 km.

 - The advantage starting in the north, is that you have a continuous climb for 35 km.

-- The disadvantage starting in the south (from Curtea de Arges) is that after 77 km, the final 9 km are the most difficult to climb.
-These 9 km, from Capra hut to Balea lake are also the most beautiful.
+- In contrast, starting in the south (from Curtea de Arges) is that after 77 km, the final 9 km are the most difficult to climb.
+Also, these 9 km, from Capra hut to Balea lake are also the most beautiful.